Need to talk? Call 1800 882 436.

 The Child Care Subsidy is the main way the government helps families with the cost of child care.

-The Child Care Subsidy is designed to:
+The Child Care Subsidy is designed to make child care affordable for more families.

 The Child Care Subsidy is only paid for approved child care.